 Courses are challenging and modern.
 There is daily contact with professors in small classes.
 SNU chemistry graduates are well prepared to enter Ph.D. programs, medical school, PharmD programs or direct employment.

 The Finest Equipment:

 Modern chemistry is based on a variety of scientific instruments.
 Chemistry majors at SNU are fortunate to have direct access to sophisticated instrumentation.
-Instruments at SNU are: ultraviolet/visible spectrometers; high performance liquid chromatograph; FT-IR spectrometer; gas chromatographs; mass spectrometer; ICP spectrometer; multinuclear FT-NMR spectrometer; AA spectrometer.
+Instruments at SNU are: ultraviolet/visible spectrometers; high performance liquid chromatograph; FT-IR spectrometers; gas chromatographs; mass spectrometer; ICP spectrometer; 60 MHz multinuclear FT-NMR spectrometer.

 The chemistry department has a tradition of research which is carved out during the academic year and the summer.
 Students receive stipends for research.
 Research provides valuable experience and meaningful recommendations for students applying for employment and graduate school.